Kulintang Instruments For Sale — Kulintang For Sale

-Please contact Manny Dragon (firstname.lastname@example.org) if you have any interest or questions about these items for sale.
+Please contact Manny Dragon (firstname.lastname@example.org) if you have any interest or questions about kulintang instruments available for sale or rent.
 Prices are for local pick-up only (San Francisco Bay Area, in California).
 Shipping is also available.

-Proceeds from kulintang instrument sales benefit the programs of Mindanao Lilang-Lilang (a California non-profit corporation), specifically those programs which directly support the efforts of the Kalanduyan family members in making these Maguindanaon-made kulintang instruments available to musicians in the United States and Canada.
+Proceeds from kulintang instrument sales or rentals go to benefit the programs of Mindanao Lilang-Lilang (a California non-profit corporation), specifically those programs which directly support the efforts of the Kalanduyan family members in making these Maguindanaon-made kulintang instruments available to musicians in the United States and Canada.

-Please note that the sources of these instruments and instrument accessories are in Maguindanao province, Mindanao island, southern Philippines.
+Unless otherwise noted, the sources of these Philippine-made instruments and instrument accessories are in Maguindanao province, Mindanao island, southern Philippines.
 All instrument names are in the Maguindanaon language.
 All instruments are sold in New and Unused condition.